GTMSportswear/docs/environmentsetup/initial-.com-environment-setup.md

 ### Clone the Project

-Now Open Visual studio 2017.
+Now Open Visual Studio 2017.
 In the top right hand corner of Visual Studio is a prompt to sign in as a user.
 1. Sign in using your work email and password.
 1. If your account has been given proper permissions you should now be able to access GTM projects through the **Team Explorer** window.
 1. Select the **green connection icon** at the top of the **Team Explorer** window.